AFellowSpeedrunner/themacarchive.com/index.md

 All files are virus checked and hosted on [DepositFiles](https://dfiles.eu/) by me!

+Due to DepositFiles having a STUPID STUPID limitation I recommend using IDM "Internet Download Manager" to get faster speeds.

 ### The backstory

 I decided to make the archive because I was looking for some versions of [Mac OS](https://en.wikipedia.org/wiki/MacOS) and I couldn't find the version for 2 HOURS.
 I finally did find one and thought "Huh, why don't make an archive for this kinda stuff.
 I have a lot of versions so it would be nice to help people!" and so here I am!
 I hope you like the archive!
 Enjoy using [Mac OS](https://en.wikipedia.org/wiki/MacOS)!